pmaji/financial-asset-comparison-tool/README.md

 ## Contribution Rules

 All are welcome to contribute issues / pull-requests to the codebase.
 All I ask is that you include a detailed description of your contribution, that your code is thoroughly-commented, and that you test your contribution locally with the most recent version of the Master branch integrated prior to submitting the PR.
-If you have further questions about collaboration, feel free to [reach out to me via Twitter](https://twitter.com/ByPaulJ).
+If you have further questions about collaboration, feel free to open and issue.

 ## How to Access the App